Pritam-Stats/FlexiPlanner/README.md

 [![Python](https://img.shields.io/badge/Python-3.7+-blue?style=flat-square&logo=python)](https://www.python.org/)
 [![Tailwind CSS](https://img.shields.io/badge/Tailwind%20CSS-2.2+-blue?style=flat-square&logo=tailwind-css)](https://tailwindcss.com/)

-*Don't let a late start ruin your entire day!*
+<strong> The Motto - *Don't let a late start ruin your entire day!* </strong>

 </div>

 ## 📖 About The Project

 FlexiPlanner - The Dynamic Wake-Up Scheduler is a web application that helps you salvage your day even when you wake up later than planned.
 Instead of feeling demotivated about missing your ideal wake-up time, this tool helps you create an adjusted schedule and make the most of your remaining day.
-- I Love to call every Project a "Product" and always aim to make one.
+- *I Love to call every Project a "Product" and always aim to make one.*

 ### 🌟 The Story Behind